ministryofjustice/hmpps-sentence-plan-ui/docs/about-page-implementation.md

 There are a number of integration tests in https://github.com/ministryofjustice/hmpps-arns-integrations-test-playwright-poc/tree/main/tests which run against the Test environment and do test the end-end journey of making changes in SAN and then making sure they are correctly displayed in Sentence Plan.
 The Test environment uses a real OASys install called T2.

-All other tests are manual; some more from Jean-Yves needed here :)
+All other tests are manual; testing scenarios are described in the Testing area of Confluence.